 U.S. Court of Appeals, 2nd Circuit 2003

-David J. Woll, a Partner in Simpson Thacher & Bartlett LLP’s Litigation Department, is a commercial trial lawyer with extensive experience in a variety of areas, including securities, banking, bankruptcy, insurance, and governmental and internal investigations.
+David J. Woll is Of Counsel in Simpson Thacher & Bartlett LLP’s Litigation Department.
+He is a commercial trial lawyer with extensive experience in a variety of areas, including securities, banking, bankruptcy, insurance, and governmental and internal investigations.
 He is recognized as one of the “Top 100 Trial Lawyers” by Euromoney’s Benchmark Litigation where sources say he is “just unbelievable.
 He does securities, insurance, any kind of tough case.
 He's really all-purpose but without pigeonholing him he's really becoming a premier banking litigator.
 And he knows how to talk to the judges.”
 He was recognized as a “Litigator of the Week” by The Am Law Litigation Daily for a major victory before the New York Court of Appeals which reportedly “closes the door on untold billions in potential future claims related to securities sold before the housing bubble burst.”
 He has also been recognized as a National “Litigation Star” in General Commercial and a New York “Litigation Star” in General Commercial, Insurance and Securities by Benchmark Litigation.
 In 2014 and 2015 he was named “MVP” in Banking by Law360, and is recommended in Financial Services Litigation by The Legal 500 U.S.